 This article contains information about the temple including specific wording of the covenants made in the LDS endowment ceremony from both the 1931 version and the 1990 version.
-Some readers including active LDS members may consider this wording sacred and/or secret.
-To those readers, please accept our apology and do not read this article.
-This article is intended to enlighten and not to offend.
-We tried to removed as much of the wording as possible while still maintaining those elements most critical to convey the content of the ceremony relevant to this discussion.
-We hope that you will enjoy our other articles.
+Believers in LDS teachings may consider this wording to be sacred and/or secret.
+Those readers are encouraged to read other articles.
+Efforts were made to remove as much of the wording as possible while still maintaining those elements most critical to convey the content of the ceremony relevant to this discussion.

 The Covenant Path

 Since its introduction into the Mormon vocabulary in 2005 and General Conference in 2007, the term “covenant path” has seen tremendous growth in usage.
 During the General Conference sessions in 2018, the term was used a total of 36 times, and surpassed other familiar terms such as “Honesty” (2), “Integrity” (0), and “Charity” (25).

 It had a similar frequency to words such fundamental concepts as baptism (41) and sacrament (53) and had more usages in a single session than other covenant terms such as “baptismal covenant” and “renew covenants” had in the prior decade.

 But what is exactly the “Covenant path”, and why has its usage exploded in this (October 2018) conference?